Academic Enrichment Activities

 Each year students in the Somerset Area School District participate in the National Geography Bee using materials prepared by the National Geographic Society.
 The contest is designed to encourage teachers to include geography in their classrooms, spark student interest in the subject, and increase public awareness about geography.

 Students in grades five through eight are eligible for this entertaining and challenging test of geographic knowledge.
-All students are given a preliminary test in their Social Studies classrooms.
+Interested students start by taking a written preliminary test.
 The top ten scorers in each grade level make it to the final Geography Bee at their school.
-The winner at each school (Eagle View and the Junior High) goes on to compete at the state level and possibly the national level.
-The school level bees will run from November through January and the State-level bees take place in April.
-The national finals are usually held in May.
+The winner at each school (Eagle View and the Junior High) goes on to take a state qualifying test to see if they qualify to compete in the state competition.
+The school level bees will run from November through January.

 Scripps National Spelling Bee

 Students in grades four through eight are eligible to compete in the Scrabble Tournament.
-Play usually takes place in April.
 Players compete against other students in their grade level and then the top four players from each grade level go on to compete at the Somerset County Scrabble Tournament against students from other schools.

 Continental Mathematics League